How Bankruptcy Works and What to Expect

 Does Bankruptcy Relieve You of All Debt?

 A Chapter 7 bankruptcy relieves you of all qualifying unsecured debt.
-There are certain exemptions like child support obligations, criminal fines, student loans, etc.
+There are certain exemptions such as child support obligations, criminal fines, and student loans, to name a few.

 A Chapter 13 bankruptcy requires you to repay at least as much of your debt as you would through a Chapter 7 bankruptcy.